PranabNandy/Linux-Kernel-Internals/1.LDD/Storage.md

 - Is the UFSHC master ID allowed access to the DDR region of CDB?

 - Check platform SMU config in QNX BSP or device tree (on Linux)

+🔄 Relation to UFSHC
+UFSHC performs DMA for commands and data.

+Both SMU and S2MPU ensure that the UFSHC only accesses memory it's allowed to, based on:

+- Which VM is using it

+- Which memory region was allocated for the buffer

+If **CDB/PRDT** is not mapped properly, you will hit:

+- `SMU_CDB_INVALID_INFO` (SMU violation)

+- or **Stage-2 MMU fault** (S2MPU violation)

+🧪 Example (Simplified)
+If QNX is VM0 and Android is VM2:

+- S2MPU will be configured such that:

+    - UFSHC can access only the CDB/PRDT memory allocated in VM0 when QNX owns UFS

+    - If Android tries to reuse the same memory region (outside its allowed S2MPU window), it gets blocked

+- SMU, on the other hand, might block all access to `0x9000_0000–0x9FFF_FFFF` unless whitelisted for UFSHC

 ### 2. Write Booster feature from UFS 3.0 onwards